MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-mlflow-models.md

 Scoring scripts customize how to execute inferencing for custom models.
 But for MLflow model deployment, the decision about how to execute inferencing is made by the model builder rather than by the deployment engineer.
 Each model framework can automatically apply specific inference routines.

-If you need to change how inference of an MLflow model is executed, you can do one of two things:
+If you need to change how inference is executed for an MLflow model, you can do one of the following things:

 - Change how your model is being logged in the training routine.
 - Customize inference with a scoring script at deployment time.